 This timeless solution works for traditional and contemporary homes.
 Timber frame designs work beautifully for period properties, while PVCu framed products offer a wallet-friendly option if you’re working to a tight budget.

 If you’re looking for French doors to complement a historic home, dedicate plenty of time to researching the style that suits the period in which your house was built.

 'Try to provide images or descriptions of where and how the doors will be used so your supplier can offer advice.'

 Ideal for making a contemporary design statement, this type of patio door is ideal for when you don’t have enough space for a broad span of bifolds/sliders, but a wider opening than what you’d need for a set of French doors.

 'A pivot door allows you to achieve a large single opening, measuring up to 3m across,' says Tony Culmer from Maxlight.

 The hinges of the door are attached to the top and bottom of the panel, 200mm from the edge, rather than being attached to the vertical hinge.
 Timber and aluminum are the typical framing options.

 Instead of opening inwards/outwards, the door panel glides back into a hollow pocket within the wall structure, which means you don’t need to allow any space for the door to swing open.

 Installing a glazed version means you get all the views and natural light you’d get from a window or single French door, while saving space.
 This type of patio door is easier to install in extensions or new build homes, as retrofitting the door pocket into an existing wall can be fiddly.

 However, if you have your heart set on it, you can work with a professional designer or architect who will be able to put together a setup that works beautifully for your home.

 What is the best material for a patio door?

-Timber, aluminum, PVCu and composite are the main framing options for patio doors.
-Esthetics, budget, maintenance and longevity are all likely to play a role in your decision.
+Timber, aluminium, PVCu and composite are the main framing options for patio doors.
+Aesthetics, budget, maintenance and longevity are all likely to play a role in your decision.